 Anthony was a Semifinalist for the 2016 Metropolitan Opera National Council Auditions.
 Other recent awards include a Grant from the Gerda Lissner Foundation Lieder/Song Competition 2016, 2nd Prize in the Giargiari Bel Canto Competition 2016 and 2nd Prize in the Metropolitan Opera National Council Auditions Mid Atlantic Region 2017.
 Anthony is also the proud recipient of a Kiri te Kanawa Foundation Scholarship.

-At HGO this season, Anthony will perform Dottore Grenvil in La traviata, Curio in Giulio Cesare, Tutor/Old Servant in Elektra, and Don Basiilio in Il barbiere di Siviglia in the summer outdoor performances.
+At HGO this season, Anthony will sing Dottore Grenvil in La traviata, Curio in Giulio Cesare, Tutor/Old Servant in Elektra, and Don Basilio in the summer outdoor performances of Il barbiere di Siviglia.